23 Incredible Things to Do in Colmar, France (from a Local)

 5. Reminisce at the Musée du Jouet

-And, while you can’t play with any of them, it will make you giddy to rediscover the toys that marked your childhood!
+The only downside was that I couldn’t play with any of them, but it was fun to rediscover the toys that marked my childhood.

 Address: 40 Rue Vauban